British Nationality (Hong Kong) Selection Scheme: Eligibility criteria

 Selection of persons in the GOC and DSC classes was primarily based on a "points system".

 Applicants who, in addition to British nationality, held, claimed or possessed, voluntarily or involuntarily, nationality or citizenship of another country, other than (and excluding) the nationality of the People's Republic of China (PRC), were penalised in the points test, although it was not a bar to acceptance, selection and registration.

-Spouses and children of family heads who registered under s.
-1(1) were eligible for registration under s.
-1(4) regardless of their nationality.
-However, a spouse who married the family head after that person was registered under s.
-1(1) was required to be settled in Hong Kong on the date of the marriage to be eligible for registration under s.
-1(4).
+Spouses and children of family heads who registered under section 1(1) were eligible for registration under section 1(4) regardless of their nationality.
+However, a spouse who married the family head after that person was registered under section 1(1) was required to be settled in Hong Kong on the date of the marriage to be eligible for registration under section 1(4).

 Nationality status

 Under subsection 2(2) of the British Nationality (Hong Kong) Act 1990, a BDTC who was successfully registered as a British citizen under BNSS automatically ceased to be a BDTC.

 While the Act did not specify the loss of applicant's British National (Overseas) status, subsection 4(3) of the Hong Kong (British Nationality) Order 1986 specified that BN(O) status would be lost when the applicant ceased to be a BDTC.
 Hence, those who were registered as British citizens under the BNSS would only hold one class of British nationality.

-Under Chinese nationality law and the respective explanations made by the Standing Committee of the National People's Congress, the British Citizenship acquired by Chinese nationals in Hong Kong through BNSS are not recognised.
-They are not entitled to British consular protection in Hong Kong and other parts of the People’s Republic of China.
+Under Chinese nationality law and the respective explanations made by the Standing Committee of the National People's Congress, the British citizenship acquired by Chinese nationals in Hong Kong through BNSS is not recognised.
+They are not entitled to British consular protection in Hong Kong and other parts of the People's Republic of China.